ferjaniahmed/Event-management-API/README.md

 ## Description

-design and development of a calendar management API
+design and development of a Event management API
 ## Installation

 ```bash